TXTstyle/NuumVoxel/README.md

 # NuumVoxel

 **Nuum** is a fast, modern voxel model editor powered by real-time GPU raytracing.
-Inspired by tools like MagicaVoxel, Nuum is designed for creativity and responsiveness — minimal interface, instant feedback, and a focus on fluid voxel sculpting.
+Inspired by tools like MagicaVoxel.
+It features an intuitive camera navigation system and a color palette for easy voxel editing.

 ![NuumVoxel](preview.png)